lmccalman/spacerace/README.md

 $ aws s3 sync s3://spacerace-artifacts/maps maps
 ```

-Once the maps are in pace, you can build and start the server:
+Once the maps are in place, you can build and start the server:

 ``` console
 $ docker-compose up